onsetsu/dragon-natlink-dragonfly-installation-guide/README.md

 ## Step-by-step Guide

+0. Install python 2.7 (can be along python 3.x)
 1. Install Dragon
   - 1.1 Upgrade to 15.3
 2. Install Natlink (Vocola and Unimacro are just byproducts of Natlink) according to [this guide](https://qh.antenna.nl/unimacro/installation/installation.html)
 3. The configuration part of step 2 is not comprehensible.
 We first need to install some python package to get the gui to run! (https://caster.readthedocs.io/en/latest/Installation/#manual-configuration)
+4. Run **Configure NatLink via GUI** from start menu
+5. Click **(re)Register NatLink**
+6. Close GUI and restart Dragon: Another window for natlink should appear along Dragon if everything worked out fine.
+7. [User Directory] Open GUI again, configure a User Directory (for custom commands)
+8. [First Custom Command] put our [sample file](./_natlink_sample.py) into the directory, disable and reenable Dragons microphone, this will make Natlink reimport all files in the User Directory. ****
+9. Say *Demo Sample One* to trigger the custom command: It should print